Muthamma-BM/CODSOFT/README.md

 1.make sure python is installed on your computer.
 2.click the button at the top.
 3.see the output in the terminal panel at the bottom.

+# Task 2= Calculator
+This is a simple calculator that performs some basic arithmetic operations like addition,subtraction,multiplication and division.
+# Features
+1.User input prompting
+2.Addition
+3.Subtraction
+4.Multiplication
+5.Division
+6.Error handling:- non numeric values,divided by zero,inavlid operators
+7.console-based
+# Technologies used
+Python,VS code or any other text editor,git and github
+# How to run the program
+1.Clone the repository
+2.Then open it in VS code and run